openanalytics/shinyproxy-config-examples/20-ecs-minimal/README.md

     the `assume_role_policy` (i.e. trust policy) gives permission for ECS to use this role
-  - **aws_iam_policy.shinyproxy-ecs-policy**: provides the permission to create ECS tasks tasks
+  - **aws_iam_policy.shinyproxy-ecs-policy**: provides the permission to create ECS tasks
   - **aws_iam_role_policy_attachment.shinyproxy-ecs-policy**: attaches the
     policy to the role
 - [`terraform/5_shinyproxy_execution_role.tf`](terraform/5_shinyproxy_execution_role.tf):
-  creates an IAM role (**aws_iam_role.shinyproxy-execution-role**) that acts as the Execution role (sometimes also called Task Execution role) for the executor of the ShinyProxy service (the permissions in this role are not given to ShinyProxy).
+  creates an IAM role (**aws_iam_role.shinyproxy-execution-role**) that acts as the Execution role (sometimes also called Task Execution role) for the executor of the ShinyProxy service (the permissions in this role aren't given to ShinyProxy).
   - the `assume_role_policy` (i.e. trust policy) gives permission for ECS to use this role